-Facebook hack update: nearly 30 million users' data stolen.
+Facebook hack update: Nearly 30 million users' data stolen.
 How to find out if you're one of them

-SAN FRANCISCO – Facebook says fewer accounts were breached than originally thought in one of the worst security incidents at the giant social network – 30 million instead of 50 million – but attackers made off with sensitive personal information from nearly half of those users such as phone number and email address, recent searches on Facebook, location history and the types of devices people used to access the service.
+SAN FRANCISCO — Facebook says 20 million fewer accounts were breached than originally thought in one of the worst security incidents at the giant social network – 30 million instead of 50 million – but attackers made off with sensitive personal information from nearly half of those users that could put them at serious risk including phone number and email address, recent searches on Facebook, location history and the types of devices people used to access the service.

+The company would not say what the motive of the attackers was but said it had no reason to believe the attack was related to the November midterm elections.

 Facebook users can check if their data was stolen by visiting the company's Help Center.
 Facebook says it will advise affected users on how they can protect themselves from suspicious emails and other attempts to exploit the stolen data.
-Facebook's vice president of product management Guy Rosen said the company hasn't seen any evidence of attackers exploiting the stolen data or that it has been posted on the dark Web.
+Guy Rosen, Facebook's vice president of product management, said the company hasn't seen any evidence of attackers exploiting the stolen data or that it had been posted on the dark Web.

+Affected users should be on the lookout for unwanted phone calls, text messages or emails from people they don't know and attempts to use their email address and phone number to target spam or attempts to phish for other information.
+Facebook users should also be wary of messages or emails claiming to be from Facebook, the company said.

 Third-party apps and Facebook apps such as Instagram and WhatsApp were not compromised, according to Facebook.
 Hackers were not able to access any private messages but messages received or exchanged by Facebook page administrators may have been exposed.